pmatthews05/azure-networking_private-subnet-routing/README.md

 # Prerequisites

-The GitHub repository [TODO: Where can we publish code and link it here?] contains all required Infrastructure as Code assets, allowing you to easily reproduce the setup and exploration in your own Azure subscription.
+The repository [Azure-Samples/azure-networking_private-subnet-routing](https://github.com/Azure-Samples/azure-networking_private-subnet-routing) on GitHub contains all required Infrastructure as Code assets, allowing you to easily reproduce the setup and exploration in your own Azure subscription.

 <br/>